brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 talk.

 Multicore is on the rise and concurrency is still harder than it should be in most languages.
-ANI and Plaid offer a fresh a fresh take on this problem that could lead to amazing performance gains; the question is whether "parallel by default" makes concurrency easier or harder to manage.
+ANI and Plaid offer a fresh take on this problem that could lead to amazing performance gains; the question is whether "parallel by default" makes concurrency easier or harder to manage.